Olav Bruin - Architect & Creative Director, Atelier Nomadic

 The next step was that I presented the completed building at the World Bamboo Congress, which happened to be in Bangkok that year, which was another nice introduction to the bamboo world.

 We met Markus Roselieb there and he asked us to design Panyaden School.
 Marcus was setting up Chiang Mai Life Construction at that time, and my team of workers were able to move directly from my project to the Panyaden project.
-I was so happy that the knowledge we gained could stay within this group and that they could also use their skills to get work, because for the Karen people, as a minority group, it can be difficult for them to get jobs in Thailand.
-The bamboo knowledge empowered them to get more work in bamboo construction.
-Instead of only using that knowledge for their own houses they could actually make a living out of it.
+I was so happy that the knowledge we gained could stay within this group and that they could also use their skills to get work.
+The bamboo knowledge empowered them, and they could actually make a living out of it.

 I guess not only were they empowered, but they also became the experts in Thailand with this type of construction.